10 Easy to Grow Vegetables for Beginner Gardeners

 Zucchini

 If you have any friends who garden then you’ve probably received a load of free zucchini from them.
 This is because they are REALLY prolific and grow like crazy.
-All squash are susceptible to powdery mildew and squash bugs so be sure to check your plants regularly after they start setting fruit.
 Seeds should be planted in the ground after the danger of frost has past.
 Most varieties take 50-60 days until harvest.
 Also, be sure to space them out according to package directions or they will take over your whole garden.
-Ask me how I know.

 Radishes